z-tb/x11-docker/README.md

 Symlinks are connected in the container from `/mnt/home/$USER` to `$HOME` which Kiro needs to maintain persistence.
 This way plugins and things for Kiro won't have to be installed every time you start the container.
 Some other directories (`.config/pulse`) are volume-mounted R/W on the R/O volume mount for `/mnt/home/$USER`.
 This allows for some pieces of $HOME on the host to be written to, but the majority of $HOME on the host remains read-only, or mostly ephemeral.
 Those symlinks are created from `/etc/bash.bashrc` so see the Dockerfile if you want to edit the source file to disable them.

-Lastly, there are many ways to butcher docker security.
-Custom [Seccomp profiles](https://docs.docker.com/engine/security/seccomp/) seem like the most [favorable and granular](https://stackoverflow.com/questions/76833201/how-to-run-chrome-securely-in-docker) method.
+Lastly, there are many ways to butcher docker security in the interest of increasing usability.
+Custom [Seccomp profiles](https://docs.docker.com/engine/security/seccomp/) seem like the most [favorable and granular](https://stackoverflow.com/questions/76833201/how-to-run-chrome-securely-in-docker) method so there are indeed other ways to cross this bridge.

 ---